Tetraborane: Preparation

-Tetraborane can be produced via a reaction between acid and magnesium, aluminum, or beryllium borides.
+Tetraborane can be produced via a reaction between acid and magnesium or beryllium borides, with smaller quantities from aluminum, manganese, and cerium borides.
 Hydrolysis of magnesium boride, hydrogenation of boron halides at high temperatures and the pyrolysis of diborane also produce tetraborane.
-The hydrolysis of magnesium boride was one of the first reactions to give a high yield (14%) of tetraborane.
-Phosphoric acid proved to be the most efficient acid (other than hydrochloric and sulfuric acid) in the reaction with magnesium boride.
+The hydrolysis of magnesium boride was one of the first reactions to give a workable yield (14%) of tetraborane.
+Phosphoric acid proved to be the most efficient acid (compared to hydrochloric and sulfuric acid) in the reaction with magnesium boride.

+Alternatively, boron trihalides metathesize with arachno-triborate(8) (B3H) salts to give tetraborane and a hydridotrihaloborate salt with yields near 50%.

 Isomers

 Scientists are currently working to produce the bis(diboranyl) isomer of the arachno-tetraborane structure.
 The bis(diboranyl) is expected to have a lower energy at the Hartree-Fock method (HF) level.
 There is some evidence that the bis(diboranyl) isomer is initially produced when synthesizing tetraborane by the Wurtz reaction or coupling of B2H5I in the presence of sodium amalgam.
 Three pathways of conversion from the bis(diboranyl) isomer into the arachno-tetraborane structure have been constructed computationally.